Woman with bandage on hand

 Hemostasis (blood clotting)

-This stage may take up to two days for larger wounds.
+This stage may take up to two days for larger wound.

 Inflammation (preventing infection)